Here's where to find Friday night fish fries for Lent in Des Moines

 1627 Grand Ave., West Des Moines

 For all six Fridays, Sacred Heart's youth ministry is holding its all-you-can-eat fish fry dinners from 5:30 to 7 p.m. in the school gym.
-Dinner includes hand-battered fish, lemon-pepper baked fish, a variety of sides, macaroni and cheese, fish tacos and cheese pizza.
-Desserts available for purchase and all proceeds benefit youth ministries.
+Dinner includes hand-battered fish, lemon-pepper baked fish, fish tacos, a baked potato, fries, coleslaw, a roll and a cheese pizza option.
+Desserts are available for purchase and all proceeds benefit youth programs.

 Takeout service is available.